hmxf/RTJetson/README.md

+# RT Jetson

-# Preempt-RT Kernel Build Guide for NVIDIA Development Board
+Preempt-RT Kernel Build Guide for NVIDIA Development Board

 The system used to build the image is Ubuntu 20.04.6 LTS, which is recommended because the current version of L4T is based on Ubuntu 20.04.